 Summer Session Assistantships

-In fall quarter of each regular academic year, the Social Ecology Director of Graduate Student Services sends out a call for Summer Session teaching applications.
+In fall quarter of each regular academic year, the Department Graduate Coordinators send out a call for Summer Session teaching applications.
 This is an opportunity for eligible doctoral students to gain teaching experience by serving as the instructor of record for a summer course.
 Summer Session teaching application forms are not available on this website, but are provided with the call for nominations/applications.
 A summary of eligibility and key points is provided below (additional eligibility requirements may apply):

 - After relevant department Vice Chairs or Chairs approve proposed summer session course offerings, the Summer Session Office reviews the proposal.
 Ultimately, the Summer Session Office makes the final aprpoval and the School is unable to guarantee positions.